Bonds general & USA

 World Bond markets move in a symphony.
 We have GLOBAL MARKETS.
 What happens in Greece is the direct reflection of what happens in the USA and the UK is a precursor of what is to happen in the rest of the world.

 The chart below: European bonds have also reversed the trend.
 The earlier break down resulted in a false break and will now build a double Top.
-Authorities are injecting Trillions (Quantitative Easing) in the economy in order to keep it alive.
-We know this won't - in the medium term run - save the system from collapsing.
+Authorities are injecting Trillions (Quantitative Easing) into the economy in order to keep it alive.
+We know this won't - in the medium-term run - save the system from collapsing.
 It NEVER did in the past and it will not today.
-Only after the misallocated funds have been cleaned out of the system a fresh boom can be initiated!
+Only after the misallocated funds have been cleaned out of the system afresh boom can be initiated!
 By artificially lowering interest rates, the authorities are doing nothing more than increasing the misallocation of funds.

 |2014 Total debt versus GDP||FED is insolvent|